tevaughan/how-to-program/how-to-program.md

 # Introduction

 In 1984, Apple Computer[^Apple] changed the world.
-The popular Macintosh device ushered in the widespread use of a high-resolution graphical user interface (GUI) that could be conveniently controlled by a pointing device (the mouse).
-The user could, even without any knowledge of how to write a computer program, easily learn to do useful work on a Macintosh.
-Although easy use was possible with earlier devices, the Macintosh was the first mass-market computing device that did not even ship with a computer language (though one could purchase additional software to enable the writing of programs).
+The Macintosh device ushered in the widespread adoption of the graphical user interface (GUI) conveniently controlled by a pointing device (the mouse).
+Even without any knowledge of how to write a computer program, the user could do useful work on a Macintosh.
+Although easy use was possible with earlier devices, the Macintosh was the first mass-market computing device that did not even ship with a programming language (though programming tools were available separately).

 [^Apple]: In 2007, the company changed its name from "Apple Computer" to "Apple".

-By the early 1990s, basic knowledge of how to use a computer became common.
+Basic knowledge of how to use a computer became common.
 Today, each of the desktop workstation, the point-of-sale terminal, the tablet, the cell phone, and even the occasional wrist watch is a device with more computing power than the most advanced, room-sized computers of the 1960s.
-The computer is now an indispensable part of daily life because it can be simultaneously small, powerful in computation, efficient in use of energy, inexpensive, rugged, and easy to use.
+The computer is now an indispensable part of daily life because it can be simultaneously small, computationally powerful, energy-efficient, inexpensive, rugged, and easy to use.
+Widespread reliance on computers implies a correspondongly widespread knowledge of their basic use.

-However, although the pervasiveness of computers suggests widespread knowledge of their basic use, knowledge of how to *program* a computer---that is, knowledge of *advanced* usage, which can redefine the operation of the computer---is not so widespread.
-My use of "basic" and "advanced" here is not standard but serves to make clear the difference between
+However, knowledge of how to *program* a computer---that is, knowledge of *advanced* usage, which can redefine the operation of the computer---is not so widespread.
+My use of "basic" and "advanced" here is not standard, but it serves to make clear the difference between

- - merely using software that already exists and
+ - merely *using* software that already exists and
- - writing new software.
+ - *writing* new software.

 ## Basic Usage of a Computer

-A computer is the heart of many an electronic device.
-Let us define "device" in the present context as "a thing whose behavior is controlled by an internal computer".
-While good design of a device's *sensory interface* is necessary for ease of use, good *software* running in the computer is also necessary.
+A computer is the heart of many a device.
+Let us define "device" in the present context as "a machine with behavior defined by internal *software* and with a *sensory interface* for interacting with a human user".
+While good design of the interface is necessary for ease of use, good software is also necessary.
 In the heart of the device, the software controls the user's experience.

 The sensory interface includes every